howaskew/Explore-OpenActive-data-with-R-code/README.md

 - how to find all the OpenActive data feeds
 - how to read a page from a feed to find basic details about opportunities for physical activity
 - how to read and process a whole data feed
-- how to create a simple app to read a feed and filter results
+- how to create a simple app to display OpenActive data and filter results

 ## Setting up and listing OpenActive data feeds